emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 .. _portable-emscripten-sdk-linux-osx:

 - `Portable Emscripten SDK for Linux and OS X <https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-portable.tar.gz>`_ (emsdk-portable.tar.gz)
 		A tar.gz archive package of the SDK that does not require system installation privileges.
-To install, follow :ref:`the general instructions <all-os-installation_instructions-portable-SDK>` and :ref:`platform-specific notes <platform-notes-installation_instructions-portable-SDK>`.
+To install, follow the :ref:`platform-specific notes <platform-notes-installation_instructions-portable-SDK>` and the :ref:`general instructions <all-os-installation_instructions-portable-SDK>`.